-You may receive the Access run time error 3021- “No current record.” when trying to modify the records in the database using the Recordset object (DAO) or running VBA (Visual Basic Analysis) code to import the tables.
-It usually occurs due to insufficient permissions to edit a file or an incorrect shared SysData location.
-In this blog, I will discuss other causes of no current record Access & the possible fixes to solve the below-shown error.
+Stuck with the Access run time error 3021- “No current record.”?
+This error usually occurs when trying to modify the records in the database using the Recordset object (DAO) or running VBA (Visual Basic Analysis) code to import the tables.
+However, a wide variety of reasons can trigger this error, including insufficient permissions, an incorrect shared SysData location, etc.

 Free MS Access Database Repair Tool